Wednesday, October 23, 2024

 ...the old fashioned way!

 Mead Price is a free offering from Slingshot issue 347, July / August 2023.
 The author is James Morris ["JM" henceforth] who maintains a website and blog HERE.
 The rules are part of his brief but informative article "Getting Started in Early Medieval Wargaming".
 It is *definitely* worth reading if you want to...get started in Early Medieval wargaming!
 At the article's end, JM suggests several popular and accessible sets of rules for the period, along with his own, Mead Price.
-He describes it as "a very simple set of battle rules", which I am taking as a design statement.
+In the article, he calls it "a very simple set of battle rules" which we can take as a design statement.
+However, I was able to contact him to get a little more information:

 One thing missing from the article that is brought out in the rules, is the importance of leaders / heroes / bully-boys in the Early Medieval period; sometimes they were the main or only reason there was a battle being fought at all.
 They also fought amidst their closest and most trusted warriors, often referred to as hearth guards or similar.
 These men tended to have the best weapons and armor, and the most experience.
 More on this shortly.